 Under Article 15 of the UCMJ, commanding officers also have the option of imposing non-judicial punishments as they see appropriate.

-Military juries work differently.
-Members of the jury are normally commissioned military officers, however, the defendant has the option of requesting enlisted personnel to occupy some of the “jury” seats.
-A military jury need not consist of 12 members, as they range three to a dozen, depending on the type of court-martial mentioned above.
-Most importantly, unlike a civilian court where a unanimous decision is required for conviction, in a military court the Government needs only two-thirds of the military panel to secure a conviction.
+Military juries—referred to as “member” panels—work differently than civilian juries.
+Members of a military jury are normally commissioned military officers, however, the defendant has the option of requesting enlisted personnel to occupy some of the “jury” seats.
+A military jury need not consist of 12 members, as they range from three to a dozen, depending on the type of court-martial mentioned above.

 The biggest concern that service members should have is the experience and knowledge of their defense attorney.
 Military defense attorneys are not able to represent the accused service member until the investigation is done.
 The results of that investigation determine what level of court-martial the accused will face.
 This can include life-changing consequences that will have long-lasting impacts on the accused soldier’s life, military career, and family.

 An experienced, civilian attorney—whose only job it is to defend your rights—is mission critical.
 The team at Military Justice Attorneys combine the experiences of a civilian attorney and the military expertise of a JAG officer.
 If you’ve been court-martialed, or have concerns that you soon will be, don’t wait until the investigation is complete.
-Contact us today at 844-334-5459 for a confidential, no-cost consultation.
+Contact us today by email or call us at (843) 473-3665 for a confidential, no-cost consultation.